xh3n1/memeholic/README.md

 # memeholic
-Android App about memes and memers.
+Android App about memes, for memers, from memers.